bobbyshaw/tomrobertshaw.net/_posts/2015-12-21-introduction-to-machine-learning-with-naive-bayes.md

 $result = $this->classify($site->content);
 ```

+There were a few other advantages of this library, including it's provision of dependency injection and interfaces to provide your own tokenisation and normalisation (more later).
+It also provides the ability to integrate with caching technology, e.g. redis, in order to make access to the trained classifer quicker during execution.

 # Creating the training dataset

-There are some datasets out there (e.g. [Crowdflower](http://www.crowdflower.com/)) that can be used to train classifiers.
-I wanted to create my own, partly because I had my own source data and classification groups that I wanted to work with but also because I wanted to take on the challenge of creating my own training set.
-Only by doing this would I really get an understanding of the challenges that are faced.
+There are a few different sources for datasets (e.g. [Crowdflower](http://www.crowdflower.com/)) that can be used to train classifiers.
+I wanted to create my own, partly because I had my own source data and classification groups that I wanted to work with but also because I wanted to take on the challenge of creating my own.
+By doing this would I get an understanding of the challenges that are faced in producing one.
 It is thought that in the future our workforce is going to be around supervising artificial intelligent machines that are performing tasks previously performed by humans.
 Therefore, understanding the qualities of a good training dataset will help to prioritise human time spent classifying.

 For training I built a laravel based website with commands that would fetch and parse text content from Hivemind's ecommerce dataset.
 The training interface loaded the text content parsed and the website in an iframe with two select boxes to confirm.

 ![Hivemind Classifier Interface](/img/2015/12/hivemind-classifier-interface.jpg)

 In terms of presenting sites for training I ran through multiple methodologies.
 As time went on and I was evaluating the time/money that went into either myself or third parties performing the training, I wanted to identify ways to create the best training dataset in the shortest of time.
-I wagered that the best dataset that had the greatest variation so it would have sufficient sample for each possible result category.
+I wagered that the best dataset  had the greatest variation so it would have sufficient sample for each possible result category.
 The aim is to have data points that represented the edge cases as well as the sufficient datapoint that enabled trend identification.

 - **In order of the dataset**
     - When first creating the system this was a good start while I was focussing on other problems.